19.1: Electron-Transfer Reactions in Mitochondria

 Complex II - succinate:ubiquinone oxidoreductase (SQR) - succinate dehydrogenase

-You've seen complex II before with another name, succinate dehydrogenase from step 6 of the citric acid cycle, which catalyzes the following reaction.
+You've seen complex II before, but it has another name: succinate dehydrogenase from step 6 of the citric acid cycle, which catalyzes the following reaction.

 succinate + FAD ↔ fumarate + FADH2 ΔGo = 0 kcal/mol

 However, something vital is left out of this description.
-The above reaction appears to suggest that the FAD/FADH2 are readily diffusable and bind and unbind after catalysis.
+The above reaction suggests that the FAD/FADH2 are readily diffusable and bind and unbind after catalysis.
 That's not true.
-Instead, FAD/FADH2 are covalently attached to the enzyme so after one cycle of enzyme catalysis, the enzyme is dead.
-Another substrate/product pair must interact with enzymes to reconvert the covalently attached FADH2 back to FAD so catalysis can continue.
+Instead, FAD/FADH2 are covalently attached to the enzyme, so after one cycle of enzyme catalysis, the enzyme is dead.
+Another substrate/product pair must interact with enzymes to reconvert the covalently attached FADH2 to FAD so catalysis can continue.
 The other pair is ubiquinone (UQ/UQH2).
-A better description of the reaction equation is shown in Figure \(\PageIndex{37}\).
-Complex II clearly links the tricarboxylic acid cycle to electron transport!
+Figure \(\PageIndex{37}\) gives a better description of the reaction equation.
+Complex II links the tricarboxylic acid cycle to electron transport!

 Figure \(\PageIndex{37}\): Complex II - Succinate Dehydrogenase Reaction

-As with the other mitochondrial electron transport complexes, Complex II is a multisubunit integral membrane protein.
+Complex II is a multisubunit integral membrane protein, as with the other mitochondrial electron transport complexes.
 The hydrophilic section protruding into the matrix contains two proteins, a flavin-binding protein (Fp) and an iron/sulfur protein (Ip).
 The transmembrane domain has two "cytochrome binding proteins", a lighter one (CybL) and a heavier one (CybS).
 The complex has binding sites for dicarboxylic acids (succinate/fumarate) and two binding sites for ubiquinone, a proximal higher affinity site (Qp) on the matrix side closer to the succinate binding site, and a distal lower affinity site (Qd) near.
-The ubiquinone sites bind 2-thenoyltrifluoroacetone (TTFA) which acts as an inhibitor of ubiquinone reduction.
+The ubiquinone sites bind 2-thenoyltrifluoroacetone (TTFA), which acts as an inhibitor of ubiquinone reduction.
 3-nitropropionate - (NO2)(CH2)2CO2- is structural similar to succinate - (CO2-)(CH2)2CO2- and is an inhibitor of succinate oxidation.

 Figure \(\PageIndex{38}\) shows an interactive iCn3D model of the Mitochondrial Respiratory Complex II from porcine (pig) heart (1ZOY).
 The chains are: